-Related: Sympathy notes for someone suffering, what to say when someone dies, and words of thanks for sympathy notes and support.
+Related: Sympathy notes for someone suffering; what to say when someone dies; and words of thanks for sympathy notes, get-well cards, funeral flowers, and hospice support.
 Reciprocate by sending good night prayers for loved ones.

 Words of Encouragement for a Friend or Family of Someone Suffering (Illness, Death, Loss of Livelihood)